A 5-part course for devs who want to streamline their workflowDevOps is a lot more than just Docker.

 - Asynchronous communication

-- Daily advice, tips, and Q&A from the community, delivered to your inbox
+- Daily advice, tips, and Q&A from the community, delivered to you inbox

 Hi!
-I’m Jonathan Hall.
-More than 15 years ago, a disastrous multi-day technical failure sparked a life-long mission to improve processes to avoid such needless pain.
+I’m Jonathan Hall, and 15 years ago a disastrous multi-day technical failure sparked a life-long specialization in improving processes to avoid such needless pain.

-Since then, I have worked to mentor many teams and individuals, on problems big and small, from the highly tactical, like improving coding practices, to the more strategic, like organizational restructuring.
+Since then, I have worked with many teams on problems big and small, from the highly tactical, like improving coding practices, to the more strategic, like organizational restructuring.
 And what may be surprising to some is that in my experience, and without exception, my biggest successes have been on the smallest teams.

 Much of the DevOps literature out there focuses on hyper-growth companies like Google, Netflix, and Uber, but it is my firm belief that with the right mindset, agile and DevOps principles can be at least as effective—nay, more so—on “tiny” teams.